Advisory — OpenAI Enterprise Licensing

 Secure Robust IP Indemnification Now

-The IP indemnity currently offered is the best you will ever get — it will only narrow from here.
+The IP indemnity currently offered is the best you will ever get.
+It will only narrow from here.
 Push for explicit confirmation that OpenAI's indemnity covers all standard enterprise use cases, including code generation, customer-facing content, and internal documentation.
-Negotiate a minimum indemnification cap that is meaningful for your organisation (not a nominal figure).
-If OpenAI proposes conditions requiring you to implement content verification processes, negotiate the scope and cost of those obligations.
+Negotiate a minimum indemnification cap that is meaningful for your organisation.
+If OpenAI proposes conditions requiring content verification processes, negotiate the scope and cost of those obligations.
 Document any verbal assurances about indemnity coverage in the written agreement.

 4